notsosathwik/basic-cryptography-algorithms/README.md

 # basic-cryptography-algorithms
-This repo consists of a few basic cryptography algorithms with their JAVA implementations to encrypt and decrypt messages.
+This repo consists of a few basic cryptography algorithms with their JAVA implementations to encrypt and decrypt text messages.

 List of Ciphers:
 1. Affine Cipher